-REFLEXIVE VERBS – are verbs which have the same conjugation that regular verbs do but the difference is only that they have the special suffix -ся (sometimes -сь) at the end.
+REFLEXIVE VERBS are verbs which have the same conjugation like regular verbs but the difference is only that they have the special suffix -ся (sometimes -сь) at the end.

 - мне нравится – I like